starry-clouds/nami-bot-assets/legal/TERMS_OF_SERVICE.md

 Last updated: 2026-03-27

-These Terms of Service ("Terms") govern your access to and use of Nami Bot (the "Bot").
-By accessing or using the Bot, you agree to be bound by these Terms.
+These Terms of Service ("Terms") apply to your use of Nami Bot (the "Bot").
+By using the Bot, you agree to these Terms.

 ## 1. Operator
 Nami Bot is operated by the Nami Bot team ("we", "us", "our").

 Contact: https://discord.gg/SFnd9cPASD

-## 2. Eligibility and Platform Compliance
+## 2. Core Rule: Platform Compliance
-You must comply with all applicable laws and with Discord's Terms of Service, Community Guidelines, and developer/platform policies when using the Bot.
+You must follow Discord's Terms of Service and Community Guidelines, plus applicable law.

-You are solely responsible for activity conducted through your Discord account and within servers where you use the Bot.
+You are responsible for activity from your account.

+## 3. Core Rule: Acceptable Use
+You may not abuse, exploit, automate unfairly, harass others, or disrupt Bot operation.

+## 4. Core Rule: Enforcement
+We may limit, suspend, or permanently remove access for violations, abuse, or service safety reasons.

+## 5. Core Rule: Virtual Items
+In-game items, currency, and progression are for entertainment only, have no real-world cash value, and are non-transferable unless an in-Bot feature allows it.

-## 3. Service Description
+## 6. Core Rule: Service Availability
-The Bot provides game-related features, including player progression, virtual currency, crew management, PvP functionality, event systems, and profile features.

-We may add, modify, suspend, or discontinue any part of the Bot at any time, with or without notice.
+The Bot is provided "as is" and "as available."
+Features may change or end at any time.

+## 7. Core Rule: Liability Limit
+To the maximum extent permitted by law, we are not liable for indirect or consequential damages related to use of the Bot.

-## 4. Fan Project and Intellectual Property Notice
+## 8. Fan Project and Intellectual Property Notice
-Nami Bot is a fan-created, unofficial project developed for entertainment purposes by community members.
+Nami Bot is a fan-created, unofficial project.

 We are not affiliated with, endorsed by, sponsored by, or approved by Eiichiro Oda, Shueisha, Toei Animation, or any official One Piece rights holders.

 All One Piece names, logos, characters, images, and related franchise elements are the property of their respective owners.

-## 5. Acceptable Use
-You agree that you will not:
-- Abuse, exploit, reverse engineer, or attempt to bypass game rules or technical protections.
-- Use automation, scripts, or unauthorized clients to gain unfair advantage.
-- Harass, threaten, or abuse other users through Bot features.
-- Attempt to disrupt, overload, or damage Bot services.

-## 6. Enforcement
-We reserve the right to limit, suspend, or permanently terminate access to the Bot where we reasonably determine that conduct violates these Terms, harms users, or threatens service integrity or availability.

-Moderation and enforcement decisions are made at our discretion.

-## 7. Virtual Items and Currency
-All in-game progress, virtual currency, titles, and virtual items are provided solely for entertainment.

-They have no monetary value, are not redeemable for cash, and are non-transferable except where explicitly permitted by in-Bot functionality.

-## 8. Availability and No Warranty
-The Bot is provided on an "as is" and "as available" basis.

-To the maximum extent permitted by law, we disclaim all warranties, express or implied, including implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
-We do not warrant uninterrupted availability, error-free operation, or permanent feature access.

-## 9. Limitation of Liability
-To the maximum extent permitted by law, we are not liable for any indirect, incidental, special, consequential, exemplary, or punitive damages, or for loss of data, profits, goodwill, or use, arising out of or related to your use of the Bot.

-## 10. Changes to Terms
-We may revise these Terms from time to time.
-Updated Terms are effective upon publication.
-Your continued use of the Bot after publication of revised Terms constitutes acceptance of the revised Terms.

-## 11. Data and Privacy
+## 9. Privacy Policy
 Your use of the Bot is also governed by our Privacy Policy:

 https://github.com/starry-clouds/nami-bot-assets/blob/main/legal/PRIVACY_POLICY.md